bbauska/UofM-Intro-HTML5/README.md

 When you type something in, this is called the URL.
 Every URL has three parts.
 The <b>protocol</b>, how you want to connect, the <b>domain</b>, which is the server, and then optionally, you can include the <b>document</b>.
-So, even though you&apos;re typing in one URL, one of the things to realize is that usually, you&apos;re actually requesting lots and lots of files all at once.
+Even though you&apos;re typing in one URL, one of the things to realize is that usually, you&apos;re actually requesting lots and lots of files all at once.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->